cujomalainey/ant-arduino/README.md

 # ant-arduino

 Arduino library for communicating with ANT radios, with support for nrf51 devices.
-This library Includes support for the majority of packet types, including: channel config.
+This library Includes support for the majority of packet types.

 ## Status